beniii121/cookbook/README.md

 # How to install and use

-Just clone the repo and in the root of the repo, use this command:
+Just clone the repo and in the code folder of the repo, use this command:

 docker compose up -d